department-of-vet-pathology-unizg/tutorials/README.md

 You can read more about the importance of deep learning in veterinary medicine in this blog post: [Why Veterinary Medicine Desperately Needs Deep Learning](https://medium.com/@kvinicki/why-veterinary-medicine-desperately-needs-deep-learning-daf1785f2146)

-It is important to remember that this is first and foremost a student project.
-To keep our students highly motivated, it is crucial to give them an opportunity to work on meaningful projects.
-We are always trying to choose problems that are not only important to solve but, once they are solved, can also be tested and used directly for various diagnostic procedures on our department.

 We'll be using [Python](https://github.com/department-of-vet-pathology-unizg/tutorials/blob/master/README.md#Python) as our programming language, [Jupyter notebook](https://nbviewer.jupyter.org/github/fastai/course-v3/blob/master/nbs/dl1/00_notebook_tutorial.ipynb) as programming environment and [Linux](https://github.com/department-of-vet-pathology-unizg/tutorials/blob/master/README.md#Linux) as OS.